phosphor-icons/react/README.md

 > **ATTENTION:** As part of a major update, we will be replacing the existing `phosphor-react` package with `@phosphor-icons/react`.
-We recommend using this new version, as it has improved performance and significantly smaller bundle size.
+We recommend using this new version, as it has improved performance and a significantly smaller bundle size.
 No APIs have been changed, so drop-in replacement should be straightforward.
 The legacy package will continue to receive maintenance, but will not be updated with new icons upstream.
 [Take me to the legacy version ➜](https://github.com/phosphor-icons/react/tree/legacy)

 <img src="/meta/phosphor-mark-tight-yellow.png" width="128" align="right" />